Section 10: Miscellaneous Policies

 - Subject to applicable State and Federal law, a volunteer’s application and records will only be provided to a third party upon notice to and written permission from the volunteer whose records are sought.

 - Once accepted, all volunteers will be trained and supervised by Library staff.

 - A volunteer who is a family member of a Library staff member will not be placed under the direct supervision of their family member.

 - A volunteer’s schedule will be planned according to the needs of the Library and the volunteer.

 - If a volunteer will be absent or tardy, they will contact the Library Director or librarian-in-charge before they are scheduled to volunteer.

-- Volunteer agrees to familiarize themselves with and to abide by all Library policies including, but not limited to, the Library Records Confidentiality Policy and the Library’s Dress code Policy.
+- Volunteers agree to familiarize themselves with and to abide by all Library policies including, but not limited to, the Library Records Confidentiality Policy and the Library’s Dress Code Policy.